DataBooth/duckdb-utils/docs/cli.rst

         }
     }

-Inserting this into a table using ``sqlite-utils insert logs.db logs log.json`` will create a table with the following schema:
+Inserting this into a table using ``duckdb-utils insert logs.duckdb logs log.json`` will create a table with the following schema:

 .. code-block:: sql